Dishant145/footballmlproject/README.md

 ### Results

-The Random Forest Classifier achieved the highest accuracy.
+The Random Forest Classifier achieved the highest accuracy of 90.3%.
 The confusion matrix below shows the performance of the Random Forest model:

 ![Confusion Matrix](https://path_to_your_image)